jmnavarrol/python-multigit/src/README.md

 Read the [full documentation on GitHub](https://github.com/jmnavarrol/python-multigit#readme).

-Also see the [simplest-git-subrepos README](https://github.com/jmnavarrol/simplest-git-subrepos#readme) for a long-wired rationale.
+See also the [simplest-git-subrepos README](https://github.com/jmnavarrol/simplest-git-subrepos#readme) for a long-wired rationale.